anma-dev/Anime-Manager/README.md

 ### Installation

 The script has an automatic install mode for dependencies that supports macOS and Ubuntu.
 Automatic install respects your existing installation.
-AM needs testers to extend to other platforms.

-Just clone the repo and give exec permissions to anime-manager and put anime-manager in path.
-Make sure the lib and utils folders are next to the main script.
+Clone the repo and give executable permissions to `anime-manager` and everything under `utils/` folder, and put anime-manager in your `PATH`.
+Make sure the `lib` and `utils` folders are right next to the main script.
+We will provide more information once the first release is published.

-### Usage
-Run with

-`$ anime-manager <arguments>`

-We offer few options because the script is meant to be interacted with through the menus for most of the functionality.

-#### Arguments

-#### `--minimal`
-Minimalistic interface.
-It doesn't print the logo, the menu fills the screen and is reversed.
-Dimmer colors.
-#### `--monochrome-logo`
-Print the monochromatic logo instead of the orange one, for terminals that do not support 24-bit colors.
-You can check your terminal color support with a tool like [pastel colorcheck](https://github.com/sharkdp/pastel/blob/master/doc/colorcheck.md), for example.

-Currently, there is no holiday seasonal greeting for the monochromatic logo.

-#### `-v`, `--version`
-Print the version number and exit.

-#### `-d`, `--debug`
-Enable debug mode.

 ### Windows
 The script probably works with some versions of WSL but we haven't tested it yet.
+AM needs testers to expand to other platforms.

 ### Support

 Issues and suggestions are welcome!
-I give free support and development for issues and features that personally interest me so I don't promise that I will implement "X" feature.
+For guaranteed serious discussion use the Github issues tracker.

 | [Matrix room](https://matrix.to/#/!VhiFZVwXObXapcpbQD:matrix.org?via=matrix.org) | [Discord](https://discord.gg/hqt7WSDP8J) | [Email](mailto:anime-manager@proton.me) | [Github issues](https://github.com) | [Github Wiki](https://github.com/anma-dev/Anime-Manager/wiki) |

-For guaranteed serious discussion use the Github issues tracker.

 ### Say thanks
  It's not expected but you can send a small thank you note to the dev to let them know this project was helpful to you by clicking the badge below.